Wasappli/WAAppRouting/README.md

 - The route matching works on `:itemID` and uses `*` as the wildcard character.

 ## Installation
-Use Cocoapods, this is the easiest way to do so
+Use Cocoapods, this is the easiest way to install the router.

-Then, well import `#import <WAAppRouting/WAAppRouting.h>` and you are good to go
+Then, well import `#import <WAAppRouting/WAAppRouting.h>` and you are good to go.

 You also need to configure a URL scheme (I won't get back to this, there is plenty of documentation out there)